 Parenting For Brain is devoted to empowering our readers with science-based and easy-to-understand parenting information.

-We focus on evidenced-based empirical research and neuroscience studies that can help parents promote healthy brain development as well as best outcomes in their children.
+We focus on evidenced-based empirical research and neuroscience studies that can help parents promote healthy brain development as well as the best outcomes in their children.

 Our mission is to help parents raise a new generation of children who are healthy, happy, successful and well-adjusted without relying on only anecdotes, opinions or doctrine.